Reverberation Mapping of Lamp-post and Wind Structures in Accretion Thin Disks: Abstract

 \section{Abstract}

 To address the discrepancy where disk sizes exceed those predicted by standard models, we explore two extensions to disk size estimates within the UV/optical wavelength range: disk winds and color correction.
 We provide detailed, self-consistent derivations and analytical formulas, including those based on a power-law temperature approximation, offering efficient tools for analyzing observational data.
 Applying our model to four type I AGNs with intensive reverberation mapping observations, we find a shallower temperature slope ($T\propto R^{-0.66}$, compared to $R^{-3/4}$ traditionally) and a color correction factor ($f_{\rm col} \approx 1.6$), consistent with previous studies.
 We observe a positive correlation between accretion rate and color correction with black hole mass.
 However, the small sample size limits our conclusions.
 The strong degeneracy between the temperature slope and accretion rate suggests that incorporating flux spectra or spectral energy distributions could improve fitting accuracy.
-Our simulation approach offers a rapid and effective method for reverberation mapping.
+Our simulation approach rapidly generates quasar light curves while accommodating various observational scenarios for reverberation mapping, making it well-suited for training machine learning algorithms.

 \keywords{accretion, accretion disks -- galaxies: active -- galaxies: nuclei -- galaxies: Seyfert -- galaxies: individual (NGC~4593, NGC~5548, Fairall~9, Mrk~817)}